rskntroot/r53-ddns/README.md

 ## Setup

-1. use out of below command to create AWS IAM Policy.
+1. use output of below command to create the IAM policy
     ``` zsh
     zone_id=<zone_id> envsubst < AllowRoute53RecordUpdate.policy
     ```
 1. create IAM user, generate access keys for automated service
-1. login on the machine where you built this binary
+1. log into aws with the acct on the machine where you install this binary
     ```
     aws sso login --profile
     ```
-1. setup a cron job to poll at your leisure
+1. setup a user-level cron job to poll at your leisure
+    ```
+    0 * * * * ~/home/lost/.r53-update-dns.sh
+    ```
 ## Usage

 ```